taylorc1009/Connect-Four/README.md

 If, at any point during decision making, the algorithm reaches a Terminal Node, a score will be returned based on what the winning move is.
 A "Terminal Node" is a game ending move, which is either: the board is full, the AI won, or the player won.
 If the AI wins, a (positive) high score is returned, and the player; an overly negative number is returned.
 The score returned from these nodes, except when the board is full, varies depending on the depth it was found at.

 The algorithm is very thorough but it quickly becomes a very large procedure as you increase the depth.
-The sum of it's recursions is given by calculating (board's length, x)^(depth + 1).
-So, if we had the default connect 4 dimensions (7x6) with a depth of 6, the occurances of Minimax would become 7^7 (which equals 823,543).
+The sum of it's recursions is given by calculating (board's length, x)^(depth).
+So, if we had the default connect 4 dimensions (7x6) with a depth of 7, the occurances of Minimax would become 7^7 (which equals 823,543).
 We can prevent this many occurances by implementing what is known as **Alpha-Beta Pruning**.

 ### Alpha-Beta Pruning